Divine Inspiration (RuPaul's Drag Race): Production

-Demi Lovato (left) and John Waters (right) are guest judges on the episode.

-Lucian Piane (left) and Our Lady J (right) also make guest appearances.
+Demi Lovato (top left, pictured in 2020) and John Waters (top right, pictured in 2014) are guest judges on the episode; Lucian Piane (bottom left) and Our Lady J (bottom right, pictured in 2016) also make guest appearances.

 The episode was directed by Nick Murray and originally aired on April 27, 2015.
 Piane had previously been a guest judge on the fourth season's "Frenemies" and appeared in the fifth season's "Can I Get an Amen?"
 He was also a guest judge on the sixth season's "Shade: The Rusical" and the seventh season's fourth episode "Spoof!
 (There It Is)".
 Piane would later serve as a guest judge on the eighth season's second ("Bitch Perfect") and fourth ("New Wave Queens") episodes.